groue/GRMustache/Guides/partials.md

 Compatibility with other Mustache implementations
 -------------------------------------------------

-The [Mustache specification](https://github.com/mustache/spec) does not have the concepts of relative vs. absolute partial paths, overridable sections, or dynamic partials.
+The [Mustache specification](https://github.com/mustache/spec) does not have the concepts of relative vs. absolute partial paths, template inheritance, or dynamic partials.

 **As a consequence, if your goal is to design templates that remain compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), use those features with great care.**